-So effectively, what we have today is a feed-forward control system, one in which knowledge is the critical factor, operated according to the popular belief that Nature will stabilize with no human inputs, mistaken ideas about succession, ignorance of exotic infestation, and no applied knowledge or feedback allowed.
-We just let it proceed until there the predictable catastrophic failure.
-Now, let's take a quick look at the consequences when it comes to successional processes and ask ourselves if those beliefs could use reconsideration.
+Same day, same fire on nearby (logged) Apache land.
+Yes, it burned too Effectively, what we have today is a feed-forward control system, one in which knowledge is the critical factor, operated according to false knowledge: the popular belief that Nature will stabilize with no human inputs, mistaken ideas about succession, ignorance of exotic infestation, and no remedial action allowed; we simply ignore the feedback and endure the predictable catastrophic failure.
+Take a quick look at the consequences (above left) when it comes to a successional system and apply feedback to that belief.
+Is it working?

-August 2008, knobcone pine and manzanita regenerate in place six years after the Croy Fire

-It takes time for successional invasions to progress.
+August 2008, knobcone pine and manzanita regenerate in place six years after the Croy Fire It takes time for successional invasions to progress.
 Yet once seed and root masses are established, everything already there wants to regenerate after a disturbance, in a sense, continuing the primary successional process that had been interrupted.
 Realizing this, biologists now use the term "secondary succession," with all the qualifications characteristic of an idea stretched beyond practical limits.
 One can see this in the "succession" model taught to students that places hardwoods at the "climax stage" versus conifers, because that is how things once were...
 Where?
 Back East.
 That was the way things were there, but not any more.
 But won't the Eastern system eventually return to its original condition?
 NO!!!
 Those pre-Columbian stand configurations once had dominant chestnuts and elms that are now virtually extinct because of chestnut blight and Dutch elm disease (both exotic pathogens).
 Indians maintained chestnut stands with fire because they were a source of food.
 "Nature" goes on from where it is with whatever happens to be dominant in a particular place and time, models notwithstanding.
-Models help us see, but they also distort what we see when we "re-cognize" our observations according to the model.
-Words have a way of doing that.
+Models help us see, but they also distort what we see when we "re-cognize" our observations according to the model (words have a way of doing that).
 Instead of succession, a better word in this case would be "regeneration."